Courses Found: 18

-This course is for Contractors and Inspectors that encounter construcJon codes daily in their acJviJes.
-Students will be updated on the code changes for the residenJal and commercial codes relaJng to Pennsylvania.
+This course is for Contractors and Inspectors that encounter construction codes daily in their activities.
+Students will be updated on the code changes for the residential codes relating to Pennsylvania.
 The NEC-2017 will also be covered in this course.
-This course provides
+4 CE 0.4 CEU

 This course will cover the the following subjects: ACI 332 - Footers & Walls - Discussing the requirements when using stepped / jump footers.
 How to achieve a continuous footing without using formed jumps.
 Includes the design for rebar placement and anchors.
 Superior Wall Inspections - Focusing on why/how the systems work and what an inspector should be on the lookout for.
 Frost Protection Shallow Footers - How using insulation properly sized and place can reduce the depth of your foundation.

 This course will familiarize the student with Fire Resistant designs used in the residential and commercial applications.
 The course is based on the IRC and IBC 2015 codes.
 Different types of fire rated material will be discussed that are commonly used in the construction process.
 IBC Chapters 703, 706 and NFPA 221 will be discusses.
 The course will go into detail on Firewalls, Fire Barriers, fire doors and fire partitions.
 Also discussed will be the requirement in the IRC on Fire resistance construction.
 The course is design for contractors and building inspectors.

 The course will be based on the 2015 International Property Maintenance Code.
 Classroom discussion will include Scope and Applications, Enforcement, General Requirement and Physical elements of buildings.